 Vans are useful vehicles for transporting a larger number of passengers than cars can seat.
 They also have more room to store items like luggage, recreational and sports gear, and jobsite equipment.
 Despite the many benefits of vans, their size and design can make them very dangerous if they are involved in a collision.

 Serious injuries and fatalities can occur when a van crashes into another vehicle or multiple vehicles.
 Vans are prone to rollovers which can be dangerous not only for the passengers of the van itself but also for the passengers of the other motor vehicle involved in the crash.
-If you or someone you love have been injured in a passenger van accident, contact the Law Offices of Prosper Shaked for advice on seeking just compensation for the injuries you have sustained.
+If you or someone you love have been injured in a passenger van accident, contact Prosper Shaked Accident Injury Attorneys PA for advice on seeking just compensation for the injuries you have sustained.

 Common Causes of Accidents Involving Vans

 Similar to any other vehicle on the roadway, collisions involving vans can be caused by a number of things.
 Their chances of rolling over are heightened in situations where the van comes into contact with a stationary object or an uneven roadway.
 Below are some of the most common causes of van accidents:

 - Driving on rural roads

 - Driver fatigue

 - Driver inexperience

 - Collision with a curb, guardrail, tree stump or other stationary object